ksu-hmi/PySickleCell/Project roadmap.md

 -[X] Each member in a team should make updates in repository.

--[]Add commit messages, explaining the changes or updates made.

--[] Each member should make atleast 6 code changes.

--[] Update the progress of the project with checkmarks after completing the task in the roadmap file.
+-[X] Update the progress of the project with checkmarks after completing the task in the roadmap file.

 -[] Paste the URL's to code commits.